pratikgadhiya/callerscreendialerthemesample/README.md

    if you have "appbackground" named image in drawable then that image will be used as background.<br/>
    if you don't have "appbackground" named image in drawable then [#ffffffff] any color can be used as a bg color.<br/>

+   Rest all colors properties used for only color.

 #Note: Don't Rename anything.
 If you get SDK issue then add local.properties file with your sdk location.